shadeofpurple79/flickers-smarticles/README.md

 ## Unfixed Bugs

 There are no remaining bugs that I am aware of.

+All apostrophe characters found so far in the API have been replaced.

+During the testing of the game, about 500 questions and their answer options have been checked and all ascii characters have been cleaned up.
+These are:

+- \&quot;
+- \&#039;
+- \&ldquo;
+- \&rdquo;
+- \&amp;
+- \&rsquo;

+However occasionally new ascii characters still come up.
+I couldn't find a way to review the entire question database to see if any other variation of apostrophe has been used in the Open TDB database.

 ## Deployment